Jigsy1/IdeoCipher/README.md

 1. Wondering if spaces should also be encrypted.
 2. Wondering if invalid characters should use the "similar looking" characters. (ロ & 口, ニ & 二, etc.)
+3. Maybe a way of using similar looking characters as long as there's a way of checking the duplicates twice.
+The only problem with this is if someone writes down the ciphertext.